Using the physical literacy continuum

 - Offer opportunities for mentoring, student and staff leadership, citizenship and community engagement.

-- Allow students to be self-directed, take initiative and grasp opportunity to work toward and achieve meaningful goals.
+- Allow students to be self-directed, take initiative and grasp opportunities to work toward and achieve meaningful goals.

 - Contribute to the growth of individual and collective wellbeing.